adiyosefi/MyTrip/README.md

 ### CSS

 - Each and every component is styled with **CSS**, and some components also use **Material-UI** in some places.
-- The website is not responsive yet (compatible for desktop only).
+- The website is fully responsive (compatible for both desktop and mobile devices).

 ### Firebase